 A competition where the best Stony Brook students’ business ideas or start-up businesses

-compete for a cash prize to be used to invest into their business.
+compete for I-Corps funding to be used to invest into their business relating to

 Any undergraduate and graduate student who is currently attending Stony Brook University.

 Yes, international students can enter a business into the Stony Brook Entrepreneurs